Python Security Guide

 OOP's Four Core Principles

-3. Inheritance: Lets new classes build on existing ones
+3. Inheritance: Create specialized classes that build on existing general-purpose ones

-4. Polymorphism: Different objects respond to same method calls
+4. Polymorphism: Let different object types respond to identical method calls in type-appropriate ways

 Classes and Objects in Security Context